Gigi Gryce: Musical style, influences, and legacy

 While in many ways his work exemplifies the conventions of the hard-bop era, Gryce always attempted to push the limits of common practice.
 As an educated composer with an extensive theoretical background, Gryce was prone to unconventional harmonization, form, and instrumentation as his style developed.
-In "Up in Quincy's Place", one of his very early tunes, Gryce was rather ahead of his time in his frequent use of quartal harmony, a practice that would be popularized during the cool jazz era.
+In "Up in Quincy's Place", one of his early tunes, Gryce was rather ahead of his time in his frequent use of quartal harmony, a practice that would be popularized during the cool jazz era.

 His compositions and arrangements with Farmer continued to feature non-standard forms and harmonies 175.
 His approach to hard bop trod the line between experimental and accessible, particularly in later work with the Teddy Charles Tentet and the Oscar Pettiford Orchestra.
 As an experimental composer, his goal was not jazz without limits, but forms which provided boundaries which liberated the soloist.

-While Gryce was a very accomplished saxophonist, clarinetist, and flautist his playing tended to be less innovative than his writing.
-As a saxophonist he was always very much influenced by Charlie Parker, who he had always idolized and became friends with in the mid-fifties.
+While Gryce was an accomplished saxophonist, clarinetist, and flautist, his playing tended to be less innovative than his writing.
+As a saxophonist, he was influenced by Charlie Parker, who he had always idolized and became friends with in the mid-1950.
 Contemporaries recall that Parker would sometimes borrow Gryce's horn.

+More recently, Gryce's music has found a resurgence, specifically his composition "Social Call".
+Prominent recordings of this song (with lyric by Jon Hendricks) have been recorded by a new generation of jazz vocalists such as Jazzmeia Horn and Veronica Swift.
+The song is included on Samara Joy's Linger Awhile which won the 2023 Grammy Award for Best Jazz Vocal Album.